sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 Which line in the preconfigured access list 10 on router R1 will cause the ping connectivity test from PC1 to SRV2 (203.0.113.30) to fail?

 * access-list 10 deny 10.0.0.0 0.255.255.255

-* **access-list 10 deny 10.10.1.0 0.0.0.255 (Ans)** Note: ACL uses Wildcard masks that is opposite of the IP.
+* **access-list 10 deny 10.10.1.0 0.0.0.255 (Ans)** Note: The valid ACL uses Wildcard masks that is opposite of the IP subnet mask.
 * access-list 10 deny any
 * implicit deny

 ----------
-Which Cisco IOS command displays the sequence numbers of the statements in the access list?
+Which Cisco IOS command **displays the sequence numbers of the statements in the access list?**

 * show ip access-group
 * **show ip access-lists (Ans)**
 * show running-config
 * show running-config all

 ----------
 On a Cisco device, what is the **default destination for syslog logging** messages?

 * **console line (Ans)**
 * logging buffer
 * syslog server
 * terminal lines

 ----------
-Which three SNMP messages are sent from an SNMP agent to an SNMP manager?
+Which three SNMP messages are sent from an **SNMP agent to an SNMP manager**?
 (Choose three.)

 * GetRequest
 * GetNextRequest
 * **InformRequest**
 * **Response**
 * SetRequest
 * **Trap**

 ----------
 Which two Microsoft Windows commands will display the **DNS server address configured** on the host?
 (Choose two.)

 * ipconfig
 * **ipconfig /all**
 * net config
 * netstat -f
 * **nslookup**

 ----------
-A client issues a DNS request to its local DNS server.
-The local DNS server does not have the information required.
+A client issues a **DNS request to its local DNS server**.
+The **local DNS server does not have the information required**.
 Which entity will finally send a DNS response to the client?

 * the authoritative DNS server for the top-level domain
 * the authoritative top-level domain and subdomain DNS servers
 * **the client's local DNS server**
 * the Internet Service Provider's DNS server

 	Answer